 Paying Capital Gains on the Sale of Your Home

-All that profit from your home sale may not be taxable income
+All that profit from your home sale might not be taxable income

-Unmarried individuals can exclude up to $250,000 in profit from the sale of their main home, and you can exclude $500,000 if you're married.
+Unmarried individuals can exclude up to $250,000 in profit from the sale of their main home.
+You can exclude $500,000 if you're married.

-So if you're single and you realize a $200,000 profit on the sale, you don't have to report any of it as taxable income because this is less than the $250,000 exclusion amount you're entitled to.
-If you realize a $255,000 profit or gain, you must report $5,000 of it as income.
+Here's how it works: If you're single and you realize a $200,000 profit on the sale of your home, you don't have to report any of that money as taxable income.
+It's less than the $250,000 exclusion amount you're entitled to.
+If you realize a $255,000 profit or gain, you must report $5,000 of it as a capital gain.

 The 2-Out-Of-5-Year Rule